-Your estimated after-tax income is calculated by applying an estimated federal effective tax rate to the value entered for your yearly household income (an effective tax rate is the average rate at which earned income is taxed).
+Your estimated after-tax income is calculated by applying an estimated 2018 federal effective tax rate to the value entered for your yearly household income (an effective tax rate is the average rate at which earned income is taxed).
 Your actual after-tax income may be higher or lower than this estimate.
-The total income you enter should be the same as the income which is reported on page 1 of the IRS Federal Form 1040 and refers to all of your federal total (pretax) income that you may subsequently 1) apply adjustments to, 2) apply deductions to (standard or itemized), and 3) apply personal exemptions to in order to derive a value representing taxable income that a tax obligation will be based on.
+The total income you enter should be the same as the income which is reported on page 1 of the IRS Federal Form 1040 and refers to all of your federal total (pretax) income that you may subsequently 1) apply adjustments to and 2) apply deductions to (standard or itemized) to derive a value representing taxable income that a tax obligation will be based on.
 To calculate your hypothetical effective tax rate, we estimate your total deductions by using Statistics of Income data provided by the Internal Revenue Service.
 The Statistics of Income data is based on averages and may not represent your personal situation.
-A rate of 5% is added to the calculated federal effective rate to estimate potential state and local taxes.
+A rate of 5% is added to the calculated 2018 federal effective rate to estimate potential state and local taxes.
 Your actual state and/or locality may use a different rate.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.